 The macro is in the “EXTRACT” group under the “Extract Characters” menu.

-A useful feature is that it inserts a space between numbers if any non-number character was between them.
+A useful feature is that it inserts a space between numbers if any non-number character was between them by default.
 This prevents merging separate numbers into one—important, for example, when a cell contains two product IDs.

 If you don’t need this, you can simply replace the spaces with blanks.